Table of Contents

-Tocilizumab, an interleukin-6 inhibitor antibody, has been recently approved for monotherapy and as an adjunctive therapy for the treatment of polyarticular JIA.
-Tumor-necrosis factor alpha inhibitor should be started in patients who do not show a good response after six months of methotrexate or leflunomide treatment.
+Tocilizumab, an interleukin-6 inhibitor antibody, has been recently approved for monotherapy and as adjunctive therapy for the treatment of polyarticular JIA.
+Tumor necrosis factor-alpha inhibitor should be started in patients who do not show a good response after six months of methotrexate or leflunomide treatment.

 Treatment of Active Sacroiliac Arthritis